 William Thomas Steer (born 10 May 1900 in Bangor Demesne, Bangor)

 Edward (born 16 March 1905 in Bangor Demesne, Bangor)

 William Thomas Steer Stephenson was baptised in Bangor Parish Church.

 The Stephenson family lived with Mary’s parents, Henry and Agnes Maltman, in the townland of Corporation, Bangor.
 Later they moved to Bangor Demesne.

-Thomas Stephenson enlisted in Belfast and he served with the Army Service Corps.
+Thomas Stephenson worked as a gardener in the Castle Demesne before he enlisted in Belfast, and he served with the Army Service Corps.

-Private Thomas Stephenson died in Aldershot Hospital on 26 February 1918.
+Private Thomas Stephenson died as the result of heart failure in Aldershot Hospital on 26 February 1918.
 His remains were brought to Bangor on 1 March and lay overnight in Bangor Parish Church.
 His funeral with military honours took place at 2.00 pm on Saturday 2 March 1918.
 The chief mourners were his grandfather, Henry Maltman, and his brother Edward Stephenson.
 Thomas’s father wasn’t told about his son’s death until the following week because he had just undergone a serious operation in Bangor Hospital.